m0zjo-code/PyRSCW/README.md

 ## Notes

-- Initial samples eaten by filter - This will be accounted for in the future and only matters if the signal starts immediatly
+- Initial samples eaten by filter - This will be accounted for in the future and only matters if the signal starts immediately

 - Rather inefficient implementation (lots of Python for loops) - some work will go into increasing the efficiency.
 There are a lot of places in the code where the speed can be improved (especially wrt the correlator and carrier generator).